 What are Tankless & Tank Water Heaters?

 First, it’s important to know what these two options are.
-Tankless water heaters are powered by electricity or gas, and acts as a heat exchanger to take water from an outside system to your faucets and shower.
+A tankless water heater is powered by electricity or gas, and acts as a heat exchanger to take water from an outside system to your faucets and shower.
 Tank water heaters, on the other hand, store up to 50 gallons of water and keep it heated and stored until you need it.
 They’re more common in homes than tankless water heaters.

 Tankless Water Heaters